OceanOutcomes/ocean-outcomes/news/_posts/2016-3-24-astoria-to-boston.md

 **Creating a framework which allows everyone in the seafood supply chain, including fisherman, to participate in the management and use of the resource is the only way to improve fisheries.** It’s often the people closest to the problem, those who are dealing with a situation everyday, those with the most information, and those who have a vested interest in a positive outcome, that have the solution.
 That’s why we’re on the ground in Russia, China, and Japan engaging commercial fisherman and local stakeholders.

-> *[Perry Broderick] (/team)* manages O2’s Communications and IT systems and is a regular contributor to programmatic strategy, drawing on his experience as an Alaskan commercial salmon fisherman.
+> *[Perry Broderick] (/who-we-are/our-team/) manages O2’s Communications and IT systems and is a regular contributor to programmatic strategy, drawing on his experience as an Alaskan commercial salmon fisherman.*